-China: At least 16 dead after torrential rain lashes Henan province
+China: At least 25 dead after torrential rain lashes Henan province

 Twelve persons lost their lives in a flooded subway line in the province’s capital of Zhengzhou.

 Out of these, twelve persons died in a flooded subway line in the province’s capital of Zhengzhou.
-The city registered more than 20 centimetres of rain in one hour on Tuesday, according to the Henan meteorological observatory.
+Five others were injured in the incident.

-The other four deaths were reported from the city of Gongyi, which is located along the Yellow river.
+Four deaths were reported from the city of Gongyi, which is located along the Yellow river.
 The city has suffered widespread collapse of homes and structures due to the rain.

 Visuals on social media showed people standing in a subway train as water gushes through the coach, and cars stuck on a flooded street.